ahsan54/PaymentVoucher/README.md

 ### Payment Voucher Module for Odoo

 This module extends the accounting functionality of Odoo to incorporate a Payment Voucher feature.
+Designed an Odoo module to streamline payment processing with automated journal entries, featuring dynamically generated debit/credit lines linked to relevant journals.
+Integrated ir.sequence for different voucher and  cheque numbers.
 The module provides a seamless way to manage payment vouchers and their associated journal entries, including handling cheque numbers and linking them with accounting journals.

 Here's an overview of the module's features:

 ## Features